A Few Advantages of Renovation Contractors over an Interior DesignersInterior Design & Decor

 The interior designer from hell.
 Image courtesy of Pixabay.com

-Agreeing to give your interior designer your contact details could also open the flood gates to a torrent of “helpful suggestions” to get you to do what they suggest is “best”.
+Giving your contact details to your designer could also open the flood gates to a torrent of “helpful suggestions” - all in an effort to get you to change your mind to suit their needs.
 Never mind what you want.
-And to think that you agreed to pay them that hefty extra amount of money.
+And to think that you agreed to pay them for this...

 PreviousHome Living Innovation You Need Now